gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 | The code progressions below draw a triangle.
 | With each version, an improvement in code structure is made.
 | Firstly, only sequencing is used.
+| Iteration can be used for an equilateral triangle.
 | Then a definition block with parameters allows for code reuse via the use of arguments.

 ----